concur/developer.concur.com/receipts/post-receipt.markdown

 Post a receipt in the Concur system for any of the following receipt types:

+* General receipt type
+* Hotel receipt type
+* Ride receipt type

-**Note:** The Receipt service only accepts receipts that are up to 6 months old.
+**Note:** The Receipt service accepts only receipts that are up to 6 months old.
 Older receipts will not be accepted.

+## Headers

-##  Authorization header
+###  Authorization header

 `Authorization: OAuth {access_token}`